m-mourouh/Movie_app/README.md

 ## Getting Started

-First, build all the services defined in your docker-compose.yml:
+First, build all the services defined in your `docker-compose.yml`:
 ```bash
   docker compose build
 ```
- Start the services defined in your Docker Compose configuration:
+ Start the services defined in your docker compose configuration:

 ```bash
    docker compose up